- Pepto Bismol is an antacid and stomach soother popular among humans.

 Pepto Bismol, or more generically known as bismuth subsalicylate, is an antacid and stomach soother popular among humans.
 But can it be used for dogs?
 The quick answer is yes, but with some reservations (and do not give to cats).

 How Does Pepto Bismol Work?

-Dogs frequently have GI issues – in fact, stomach complaints top the list of reasons why pet parents bring their dogs into the vet.
-For minor conditions that include indigestion, mild diarrhea, and gas, Pepto can help alleviate discomfort and in some cases, stop the symptom.
+Dogs frequently have GI issues – in fact, stomach complaints top the list of reasons why pet parents bring their dogs to the vet.
+For minor conditions that include indigestion, mild diarrhea, and gas, Pepto can help alleviate discomfort and in some cases, stop the symptoms.